jclupo/Latin102-05/quiz2.md

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
   - The brothers, with whom Eurytion came to the wedding, were violent centaurs.

-3. Dexamenus was afraid of Eurytion.
-Deanira was promised in marriage to Eurytion.
+2. Dexamenus was afraid of Eurytion.
+Deianira was promised in marriage to Eurytion.
-  - Dexamenus was afraid of Eurytion, to whom Deanira was promised in marriage.
+  - Dexamenus was afraid of Eurytion, to whom Deianira was promised in marriage.

-5. Eurytion expected to marry Deianira.
+3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
+  - Eurytion, who's brothers were centaurs, expected to marry Deianira

-6. Nessus tried to rape Deianira.
+4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
+  - Nessus, who Herculkes killed, tried to rape Deianira.

-7. Nessus gave Deianira a vial of blood.
+5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
+  - Nessus gave Deianira a vial of blood by which Hercules was poisoned.

-8. In Egypt, Hercules killed the priest Busiris.
+6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
+  - In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.

-9. Prometheus’ heart was devoured by an eagle.
+7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
+  - Prometheus’ heart was devoured by an eagle that Hercules shot dead with his arrows.

-10. Lycus tried to kill Megara and her sons Therimachus and Ophites.
+8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
+  - Lycus tried to kill Megara and her sons Therimachus and Ophites.

-11. Hercules stole a tripod from the temple at Delphi.
+9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
+  - Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.

-12. Hercules killed his own wife Megara.
+10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
+  - Hercules, who Juno drove threw Hercules into a fit of madness, killed his own wife Megara.

-13. Latin relative clauses
+Latin relative clauses

 For each sentence in the previous section: